gt-cs2110/2110VisTool/README.md

 Currently, the visualization tool is hosted online using GitHub Pages.
 Run it here:<br /> https://gt-cs2110.github.io/2110VisTool/

-To run locally, run the following in the terminal: npm install --dev npm run dev
+To run locally, run the following in the terminal: <br />
+npm install --dev <br />
+npm run dev

 ## Authors